NCAA Football Rankings: Preseason Top 25 Coaches Poll Of 2017 Has Alabama Crimson Tide Back On Top

 Penn State had a great season in 2016 and finished out with an 11-3 record which lands them in the number six spot in this poll.
 They are followed by Washington (12-2), Oklahoma (11-2), Michigan (10-3), and Wisconsin (11-3) to round out the Top 10.

-The full 2017 preseason Amway Coaches Top 25 Poll:
+The full 2017 preseason Amway Coaches Top 25 Poll.

 - Alabama